Technology & Tools Track: Doxxing for good: Tracing your online footprint before hackers can

 Neena Kapur is currently a senior information security analyst at The New York Times, where she implements innovative solutions to combat modern threats targeting journalists and the media industry.
 Neena previously worked at Booz Allen Hamilton as a cyber threat intelligence analyst, where she researched cybercriminal activity.
 Neena is passionate about finding interdisciplinary solutions for issues at the intersection of technology, security, and policy. @neenahyena

-Kristen manages the security awareness education program at The New York Times.
+Kristen manages the security education program at The New York Times.
 Before joining The Times she worked as an application security engineer and helped build secure coding education at email marketing platform, Mailchimp.
-Kristen is passionate about creating accessible security education and writes about how people can secure their information online on her blog, dontclickonthat.com. @dontclickonthat
+She is passionate about building accessible security education and resources for journalists around the world. @dontclickonthat

 No tipsheets have yet been uploaded for this event.